lelandbatey/configDebDev/helpFiles.md

     rvm --default use 2.0  #Sets up the system to use the rvm version of Ruby.
 Change the number to the actual version installed. gem install jekyll #Installs jekyll for the local user under RVM, using the RVM copy of gem

+### Xubuntu, Wifi, and Sleep

+I found that often when I close the lid of my laptop running Xubuntu, networking would unexpectedly stop.
+The network-conectivity button in the statusbar up-top would have pretty much no information, and wouldn't help turn it back on.
+A bit of Googling took me to [this help page](http://askubuntu.com/questions/362933/network-disabled-on-some-wake-ups-on-saucy-laptop) that includes a script to turn Wifi back on.
+That command is:

+    nmcli nm sleep false